 The aim of the Social Support Groups is to provide a program of activities that maintains and enhances the daily living skills of all the participants.
 The program of activities addresses a participant’s physical, social, cultural, emotional and recreational needs and provides opportunities to stay connected to community.

-There are many significant benefits of joining one of our Social Support Groups for health and wellbeing, including:
+There are many reasons to join one of our Social Support Groups:

 - Affordable recreational, leisure and social activities